 What is an Insurance Ladder?

-Just like a traditional ladder has rungs, an insurance ladder has rungs of different types of insurance that enable you to reach a financial goal at a more affordable cost.
-In other words, you purchase multiple types of insurance products that will allow your investments to mature at different rates.
+Just like a traditional ladder has rungs, a life insurance ladder has rungs of different types of life insurance that enable you to reach a financial goal at a more affordable cost.
+In other words, you purchase multiple types of life insurance products that will allow your investments to mature at different rates.

 A life insurance ladder is simply a strategy for buying the coverage you need at the most affordable rate and only keeping that coverage for a necessary period of time.
 For example, if you want to make certain your 15-year mortgage is paid off if you die, why would you spend the extra money to purchase that coverage for 30 years?

 It sounds complicated but it really isn’t.
-In fact, many insurance professionals recommend laddering for applicants who cannot pay the premium for their entire insurance needs.
+In fact, many insurance professionals recommend the life insurance ladder for applicants who cannot pay the premium for their entire life insurance needs and want to save money over the life of their policies.

-It’s a common understanding the head of household will experience a drop in his or her insurance needs over time and a common problem that he or she may not have the resources to purchase their entire face amount needs early in life, even though this is when the rates are the lowest.
+It’s a common understanding that the head of household will experience a drop in how much life he or she needs over time and a common problem is that he or she may not have the resources to purchase their entire face amount needs early in life, even though this is when the rates are the lowest.

-Let’s say John and his insurance agent have determined that based on his insurance needs analysis he needs $1 million in coverage now, but he and his agent expect those needs to diminish as time goes by because debts will have been reduced and the mortgage will be paid down substantially.
-Here is how John can ladder his coverage to save substantial money:
+Let’s say John and his insurance agent have determined that based on his life insurance needs analysis he needs $1 million in coverage now, but he and his agent expect those needs to diminish as time goes by because debts will have been reduced and the mortgage will be paid down substantially thereby reducing his family’s financial needs.
+Here is how John can implement a ladder strategy to save substantial money:

 Ladder Strategy versus Single Policy